What are the expectations around the flexible use of direct payments?

 As far as possible, direct payments should continue to be used as agreed within the care and support plan.
 However, there may be circumstances during the pandemic where this isn’t possible, for example, through staff absence.

 If this happens, individuals need to talk through with their social care or direct payments support team to work out how best to meet the individual’s needs.
-The flexibility of the response should take account of the Ethical framework for adult social care during Covid-19.

 Things to consider: